 Causes of Schizoid Personality Disorder

 The causes of schizoid personality disorder are unknown.
-Although the disorder shares many of the same risk factors as schizophrenia, schizoid personality disorder is not generally as disabling in that it doesn’t cause the same disconnection from reality, such as hallucinations or delusions, which can occur in people with schizophrenia.
+The mental disorder shares many of the same risk factors as schizophrenia.
+But schizoid personality disorder is not as disabling.
+It doesn’t cause the same disconnection from reality that can occur in people with schizophrenia.

-Genetics and environment are thought to play a role.
-Speculation among some mental health professionals is that a bleak childhood where little warmth and emotion were present may contribute to the development of the disorder.
-The higher risk of schizoid personality disorder in families of schizophrenics points to the possibility of a genetic susceptibility for the disorder to be inherited.
+Genetics and environment play a role.
+Mental health professionals speculate that a difficult childhood contributes to the development of the disorder.
+Little warmth and emotion may have been present.
+There is a higher risk of schizoid personality disorder in families of schizophrenics.
+This suggests genetics may increase chances for the disorder to be passed along.

-It’s difficult to accurately assess how widespread the disorder is, given that many people with it rarely seek treatment.
+It’s difficult to assess how widespread the mental illness is.
+One problem is that people rarely seek treatment.
+They stay isolated.
 Schizoid personality disorder affects men more often than women.
 The disorder usually begins in late adolescence or early adulthood.

 Take Back Your Life Today

 If you or a loved one is suffering from schizoid personality disorder symptoms and co-occurring issues like substance abuse, we can help.
-It’s possible to effectively manage your mental health disorder and live a better life.
-Our compassionate team of mental health experts can help you do just this.
+Learn to enjoy close relationships and achieve personal growth.
 Call us today for a free, confidential consultation: 844-876-5568.